 The transparency of a model can be divided into three levels, depending on how transparent the model is.

-The second level of transparency is reached when a model can be decomposed.
+- Transparency level 2 – The second level of transparency is reached when a model can be decomposed.
 This means that we are able to divide the model into parts and explain how each part works and how it processes the data.
-In many models, especially in models based on neural networks, we can only explain just one part of the whole model in detail.
+In many models, especially models based on neural networks, we can only explain just one part of the whole model in detail.

 How to explain a model?